 But that’s where the story starts to get clouded.
 Officials recovered the Cup seven years later, but there are multiple stories as to how.
 The most popular narrative is that the police received an anonymous tip.
 The caller told them that a significant piece of history could be found in the back storage room of a Toronto cleaning store.

 The police arrived not knowing what to expect.
 What they found was an irreplaceable artifact: the Stanley Cup that had been stolen in 1970.
 No one knew exactly who had taken it or where it had been for the past seven years, but it was finally back in safe hands.

 As popular as that narrative is, there are two other popular stories: the first states that the Cup reappeared when it was abandoned in a police officer’s driveway.
 The other suggests that the real Stanley Cup was safe in a bank vault all along and that the stolen object was merely a display piece for the Hall of Fame.

 Whatever the real story, there’s no question that the true Stanley Cup was back in safe hands once again.
 And there it would stay for the following 40-plus years…

-Seemingly safe after its theft, the Stanley Cup was almost stolen once again, this time in 1977 after seven men approached the Cup with a large gym bag.
-However, an aware Hall of Fame worker noticed the men and chased them out of the building.
+Seemingly safe after its theft, the Stanley Cup was almost stolen once again, this time in 1977.
+The story goes that seven men approached the Cup in the Hall of Fame with a large gym bag.
+However, an alert employee noticed the men and chased them out of the building.
 In their car, police found copies of the Hockey Hall of Fame floor plan and lists of the equipment necessary to steal Lord Stanley’s Cup.
-Fortunately, despite all of its well documented travels in more recent history, the Stanley Cup has managed to remain safe, whether it be in the hands of players, executives, or on display in the Hockey Hall of Fame.
+It had almost been lost again.